KumaV1/Runescape-Encounters-in-Melvor/Readme.md

     * If an idea comes to mind, then a Tzhaar combat area and Tzekhaar front would drop Tokkul to spend on something
     * One time shop purchase per front, akin to the elemental dungeon purchases
   * Others (any ideas? feel free to share them and we can see what we can do)

+# Remarks
+* Should this mod reach the realm of creating its own (combat) modifiers, then it might be worthwile to create a "Custom Modifiers" base mod, that could then be re-used by other mods as well.

 # Implementation ideas / notes